top of page

 High-pass filter = low-cut filter

-Low-pass filter = high-pass filter
+Low-pass filter = high-cut filter

 Additionally, most filters have some sort of slope settings wherein you can decide how steep you want the roll off to be.